fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 ![](./images/mls2_0106.png)

-Here[]{#idm45728493761768} are some of the most important supervised learning algorithms (covered in this book):
+Here[]{#idm45728493761768} are some of the most important supervised learning algorithms (covered in this course):

 -   k-Nearest Neighbors